aerickt/lapwing-for-beginners/src/Chapter-21.md

 ### Prefix strokes vs compound words

-Sometimes it can be arbitrary to determine whether you should write a word as a compound word rather than a word with a prefix.
-For example, the Lapwing dictionary by default treats words like "upright" and "downwards" as compound words as you can only write these as `UP/RAO*EUT` and `TKOUPB/WA*RD/-Z`.
-In these cases, it is perfectly reasonable to edit your dictionary and add prefix strokes that make sense to you.
+Sometimes it can be arbitrary to determine whether a word should be written as a compound word rather than a word with a prefix.
+For example, the Lapwing dictionary by default treats words like "upright" and "downwards" as compound words; they can be only be written as `UP/RAO*EUT` and `TKOUPB/WA*RD/-Z`.
+It is perfectly reasonable to make changes and add extra prefix strokes if desired.

 ## Problematic words